-Certainly there is. and MegaTraveller accomplishes beautifully.
+Certainly there MegaTraveller accomplishes beautifully.
 Again starting from the basis of the task system, characters can try their hands at things they may not be completely expert at.
-Over time, by way of these repeated efforts, they learn, just as "real" would under similar people circumstances.
+Over time, by way of these repeated efforts, they learn, just as "real" under people would similar circumstances.
 Eventually, this experience can be measured after the character's ability has reached a plateau point, and the character record is then changed to show the addition of this new skill level.
 In MegaTraveller, you can play the veteran or the recruit, and after a number of terms of game time, the recruit's skills will be similar to those "rolled up" in the veteran's character generation.